-A couple can also agree-either before or during the marriage-to change an asset that was originally separate property into community property, or vice versa.
-These type of agreements need to be documented in writing and must clearly state the intentions of the parties.
+A couple can also agree-either before or during the marriage-to change an asset that was originally separate property into community property or vice versa.
+These types of agreements need to be documented in writing and must clearly state the intentions of the parties.
 In other words, simply changing the title of the property is not enough.

 Many kinds of assets can be partially community and partially separate, such as retirement accounts one spouse contributed to both before and after the marriage, or a business one spouse founded before the marriage and continued after the marriage.
 Dividing these types of assets can be complex, which is why it is important to consult an experienced lawyer for knowledgeable legal advice.